jasonaaronwilson/omni-c/documentation/c23-transpiler.md

 In order to support both of these, we simply linearize expressions into trivial statements by introducing a bunch of temporaries at which point the call/return site is a single statement we can place code after (or before if we end up needing that).
-This transformation would also enables us to essentially make things like blocks inside of expressions work.
+This transformation would also enables us to essentially make things like blocks inside of expressions work (whereas in C you would only be able to do this with function inlining which can't interact with local variables in the normal way).

 ### Temporary Name Generation

-The full name (which includes the type signature and must be unique) is appended with a local temporary count number (in ascii) which is then hashed to produce a 64bit integer.
-I suppose as a backend we could do 128 bit hashes if we detect a collision.
+The full name (which includes the namespace and the type signature) is appended with a local temporary count number string which is then hashed to produce a 64bit integer which is converted to a 16 digit hexidecimal string.
+Collisions that matter would be rare since a single function only has on the order of thousands of temporaries.
+With a cost, we can detect temporary name collions and use either a different hash function (same size or larger) or a different seed for the same hash function.

+## Strucuture Layout

+We will examine the C rules for structure packng.
+In any event, an attribute is provided to force us to use the platforms ABI structure layout (which is not possible with generic structures).

 ## Generic Structure Members